 Here at Life with Gremlins, one of our most commented posts is “Period While Pregnant” followed by “Implantation Bleeding or Period?”
 Sadly, many of those commenters never return to say if they were or were not pregnant.
 I’ve designed this page to have success or failure stories as a well as an inactive poll which, hopefully, will give us a better idea how often women experience bleeding during pregnancy or have late/early/light bleeding and end up pregnant.
 The last thing we want to do with the information on this site is provide false hope or unnecessary worry.
-While medical books state bleeding during pregnancy does happen, I have yet to see any sort of statistics as far as how common bleeding during pregnancy is.
+We also have a page that covers actual research done on the prevalence of bleeding during pregnancy.
+Based on this information, it’s believed about 1 in 4 women experience bleeding in pregnancy.

 The effectiveness of this page depends on a few things.

 -User interaction.
 I can’t do this without you.

 -Honesty.
 If results tallied here are inaccurate, the page will also be inaccurate.
 Please only submit confirmed positives or negatives, not “I think I was….”

 I would love to see more than just poll responses and get actual stories in the comment section for more detail.

 -When was the bleeding?
 Was it before you got a positive test?
 After?

 -Did you determine the reason for the bleeding?

 -How long after the bleeding did your get a positive test?